Insight

 • Ease of use with new system

-• Time it takes to complete the travel and expense
+• Time it takes to complete the travel and expense process

-• Time it takes to process expense reports by back office staff
+• Time it takes to process expense reports by back-office staff

 • Number of expense reports processed over a standard time (day, week)